Polygamy: Serial monogamy

 Serial monogamy refers to remarriage after divorce or death of a spouse from a monogamous marriage, i.e. multiple marriages but only one legal spouse at a time (a series of monogamous relationships).

 According to Danish scholar Miriam K. Zeitzen, anthropologists treat serial monogamy, in which divorce and remarriage occur, as a form of polygamy as it also can establish a series of households that may continue to be tied by shared paternity and shared income.
 As such, they are similar to the household formations created through divorce and serial monogamy.

 Serial monogamy creates a new kind of relative, the "ex-".
 The "ex-wife", for example, can remain an active part of her "ex-husband's" life, as they may be tied together by legally or informally mandated economic support, which can last for years, including by alimony, child support, and joint custody.
 Bob Simpson, the British social anthropologist, notes that it creates an "extended family" by tying together a number of households, including mobile children.
 He says that Britons may have ex‑wives or ex‑brothers‑in‑law, but not an ex‑child.
 According to him, these "unclear families" do not fit the mold of the monogamous nuclear family.

 Group marriage

 Group marriage is a non-monogamous marriage-like arrangement where three or more adults live together, all considering themselves partners, sharing finances, children, and household responsibilities.
 Polyamory is on a continuum of family-bonds that includes group marriage.
 The term does not refer to bigamy as no claim to being married in formal legal terms is made.

+Scientific and prehistorical perspectives

+Scientific studies classify humans as "mildly polygynous" or "monogamous with polygynous tendencies."
+As mentioned above, data from 1960 to 1980 in the Ethnographic Atlas Codebook indicated that polygamy was common.
+A separate 1988 review examined the practices of 849 societies from before Western imperialism and colonization.
+The review found that 708 of the societies (83%) accepted polygyny.
+Only 16% were monogamous and 1% polyandrous.
+Subsequent evidence in 2012 found that polyandry (in which women have multiple male partners) was likely in pre-history; it also identified 53 communities studied between 1912 and 2010 with either formal or informal polyandry, indicating that polyandry was more common worldwide than previously believed.
+The authors found that polyandry was most common in egalitarian societies, and suspected contributors to polyandry included fewer men (due to the existence or threat of high adult male mortality or absence/travel) and higher male contributions towards food production.
+Polyandry still appears to occur in the minority of societies.
+Regardless of the type of polygamy, even when polygyny is accepted in the community, the majority of relationships in the society are monogamous in practice – while couples remain in the relationship, which may not be lifelong.
+In many historical communities, serial monogamy may have been the accepted practice rather than a lifelong monogamous bond.
+How monogamy is defined when it comes to accepted sexual activity outside of the relationship, however, may differ by society.